open-mv-sandbox/family-rs/README.md

 ## Family - I can't believe it's not HKT!

+> ⚠️ This crate's `any` module uses unsafe code that has not been properly audited for soundness.

 A small family pattern implementation, implementing "associated type constructors".
 Additionally provides some dynamic casting utilities that make use of families and members.